-Summer clerks work in our Richmond, Virginia office.
-We have designed our program to provide our summer clerks with many opportunities to see, understand, and become part of our daily practice, while also becoming acquainted with our lawyers, staff, and the metropolitan Richmond area through a variety of social activities.
+Summer clerks work in our Richmond office.
+We have designed our program to provide our clerks with many opportunities to understand and engage in our daily practice while also becoming acquainted with our lawyers, staff, and the metropolitan Richmond area through a variety of social activities.

 Integral Involvement in the Firm's Work

-Our program is designed to expose our summer clerks to our daily practice.
+Our program exposes our summer clerks to our daily practice.
 Summer clerks can expect to undertake projects in a variety of areas and to play active and substantive roles in the work they perform.
-We believe that summer clerks make valuable contributions to the work we do for our clients; we do not waste a summer clerk's time with fictional "make-work" projects.
-Preparing for and attending trials, depositions, arbitrations, mediations, negotiations, business transactions, real estate closings, zoning hearings, and client meetings, as well as drafting pleadings and transactional documents are examples of the varied activities in which summer clerks can expect to participate.
+Summer clerks make valuable contributions to the work we do for our clients; we do not waste a summer clerk's time with fictional "make-work" projects.
+Preparing for and attending trials, depositions, arbitrations, mediations, negotiations, business transactions, real estate closings, zoning hearings, and client meetings, as well as drafting pleadings and transactional documents are actual examples of the varied activities in which summer clerks can expect to participate.
 We invite summer clerks to attend our periodic business, litigation, and real estate section meetings, at which attorneys may address that section's business or substantive topics of interest.
 Our Associates Committee, comprised entirely of associates, also meets periodically with the associates of the firm, and our summer clerks are invited to attend those meetings as well.
 Our objective is to provide as many opportunities as possible for our summer clerks to experience both our practice and our culture.

 Opportunities to Meet Our Lawyers and Staff